bids-standard/bids2nda/README.md

 See [/examples](/examples)

 ## Notes:
-Column experiment_id must be manually filled in for now.
+Column `'experiment_id'` must be manually filled in for now.
-This is based on experiment ID's received from NDA after setting the study up through the NDA website [here](https://ndar.nih.gov/user/dashboard/collections.html).
+This is based on experiment IDs received from NDA after setting the study up through the NDA website [here](https://ndar.nih.gov/user/dashboard/collections.html).